PotashCorp: Private company

 In the early 1980s the company struggled and lost money for several years accumulating an $800 million debt.
 In 1989 the Conservative government decided to privatize it by selling the company to private investors.
 During the 1990s PotashCorp expanded by buying up a number of American potash companies including Potash Company of America, Florida Favorite Fertilizer, Texasgulf, and Arcadian Corporation.
 It went on to own assets across Canada, the United States, and also in Brazil and the Middle East.
 By March 2008, due to rising potash prices it had become one of the most valuable companies in Canada by market capitalization, valued at almost C$63 billion.

+In 2003 PotashCorp operated six of 11 mines in Canada.

 In August 2010, PotashCorp became the subject of a hostile takeover bid by BHP Billiton.
 The bid was ultimately rejected by the federal government under the Investment Canada Act, as it did not provide a net benefit to the country.
 BHP withdrew its bid soon thereafter.

 In October 2013, PotashCorp reported that it had sustained a 43% drop in third quarter profit year-over-year.
 The company cited Uralkali's decision to break apart its joint venture with Belaruskali, and the impending threat of lower potash prices that would result, as having hampered its profits.
 In December 2013, the company announced that it would lay off 1,045 employees.

 In April 2014, PotashCorp named Jochen Tilk as its new CEO, succeeding Bill Doyle.

+In January 2016 price depression in the potash market combined with underground structural issues caused the firm to close its Sussex NB Piccadilly mining operation.